What will this project do?

 The second alternative, which is the preferred alternative, widens and slightly realigns I-70 to the southwest including constructing a new Norfolk Southern Railroad Bridge crossing over I-70.

 The third alternative relocates eastbound I-70 to the southwest and adjusts the elevation to cross over the railroad, while widening and leaving westbound I-70 in its current location underneath the railroad.

 Why is Alternative 2 the Preferred Alternative?

-Alternative 2 has fewer impacts on adjacent properties.
-I-70 crossing over NSRR as detailed in Alternatives 1 & 3 would require a significant rise in grade on I-70.
+Alternative 2 has less impacts to adjacent properties.
+I-70 crossing over NSRR as detailed in Alternatives 1 & 3 would require a significant raise in grade on I-70.
 This would cause trucks to slow down as they climbed the grade.
 Alternative 2 is also the least costly of the alternatives analyzed and represents the best value to the public.

 How much will this project cost?